roehling/postsrsd/README.rst

   enable it with ``-DWITH_SQLITE=ON`` as additional argument for ``cmake``.
 - hiredis_ is an optional alternative to store envelope senders in Redis;
   enable it with ``-DWITH_REDIS=ON``.
+- libseccomp_ is needed if you want to secure untrusted input handling with additional sandboxing; enable it with ``-DWITH_SECCOMP=ON``.
 - libMilter_ is needed only if you wish to configure PostSRSd as milter;
   enable it with ``-DWITH_MILTER=ON``.
 - check_ is needed if you want to build and run the unit test suite;